derbyjs/derby/index.md

 ### Form elements

 Binding the selected attribute of `<option>` elements in a `<select>` is difficult, because the `change` event is only fired on the `<select>` element, and the `selected` attribute must be place on the options.
 Therefore, Derby distributes the change event to each of the children of a select element, raising the event on each of the options as well.
 This makes it possible to bind the selected state on each of the options.

+For radio buttons, change events are only fired on the element that is clicked.
+However, clicking a radio button unchecks the value of all other radio buttons with the same name.
+Thus, Derby also emits the change event on other elements with the same name so that each radio button's checked attribute may be bound.

 ## Performance